aktuelle Ausstellungen

 Veranstalter/ Ort

-weitere Infos: designmuseum.org/exhibitions/barbie-the-exhibition
+weitere Infos: amsterdam.wereldmuseum.nl/en/whats-on/exhibitions/our-colonial-inheritance

 Text- und Bildquelle: Museumswebsite